You believe meditation gives peace of mind, right?

-On the other hand, guests rarely enter the bedroom so it can stay a little shabby, and what the hell, even a little dirt on the floor won’t hurt, right?
+The guests rarely enter your bedroom, so it can stay a little shabby, and what the hell, even a little dirt on the floor won’t hurt, right?

-A storeroom is a perfect place to hide things you don’t want others to see.
-It’s usually full of junk and discarded items all year round except the festive season.
-Deepawali, to be precise.
+A storeroom is a perfect place to hide things–objects you don’t want others to see.
+This room is usually full of junk all year round except the festive season–Deepawali, to be precise.

 When Deepawali is around the corner, you give the storeroom a thorough cleaning.

 Can you recall the uninviting sight it presents, and how annoyingly difficult it is to breathe in there?
 You feel like puking.
 Your head starts spinning, and you wonder where you should start.

-Well, guess what, your mind is also like a storeroom.
-Whatever you did not want others (or yourself) to see, you throw in the dark.
+Well, guess what, your mind is also like the storeroom.
+Whatever you did not want others (or yourself) to see, you hide it there.

 You want people to see your smile, so that’s what you show them.
 And the sadness, the depression and the frustration?
 What about them?

-Well, since you don’t want people to see your ugly side, you can always dump them in the storeroom of your mind because it’s readily available.
+Since you don’t want people to see your ugly side, you dump them in the dark corners of your mind.

 So, your repressed emotions are waiting for you to release them – for years, or maybe lives.

 Can You Breathe for 10 Minutes and Go About Your Day?

-I would be crazy if I asked you to breathe for only 10 minutes a day, right?
+I’d be crazy to ask you to breathe for only 10 minutes each day, don’t you think?
 I mean, can you breathe for a couple of minutes every morning and then forget about it?

 No, you must breathe 24 hours days, even when you’re asleep.

-And that’s the loophole in the ‘expert theory’ that meditating for 10 minutes a day is sufficient.
-No. It’s not.
+And that is exactly the loophole in the ‘expert theory’ that meditating for 10 minutes a day is sufficient.
+No, it’s not.

 Meditation is not an act that you can ‘do’, but instead, it’s a state of being.